Choosing the Right Carat for Your Wedding Ring

 What the Karats Mean and How it Effects the Cost of Your Ring

 24 karat gold is 100% gold.
-It is such a soft and luscious metal that it is impractical to use in its pure form.
-By combining it with harder metals (alloying) and cutting its soft purity it can be worked for jewelry successfully.
+It is such a soft metal that it is impractical to use in its pure form.
+By combining it with harder metals (alloying) and cutting its soft purity, it can be used to create jewelry that can last a lifetime.
 Also see my blog post: Carats, Karats and Carrots!

-The most common ways a jewelry designer uses gold is alloyed with stronger metals and as 14kt gold which is 58% pure gold and 18kt gold which is 75% pure gold.
-The alloy metals that make up the remaining percentages are worth considerably less than the gold and normally aren’t considered when buying a piece of jewelry.
+The most common ways a jewelry designer uses gold is to alloy it with stronger metals such as sliver and copper.
+14kt gold is alloyed to create 58% pure gold and 18kt gold is alloyed to create 75% pure gold.
+The alloy metals that make up the remaining percentages are worth considerably less than the gold and normally aren’t considered in the pricing when buying a piece of jewelry.

 With the greater percentage of gold, 18kt jewelry will cost more than similar looking 14kt jewelry.
-Looking at gold trading at well over $1000 an ounce, this can be a significant difference in the cost of your wedding ring.
+Since gold is now trading at well over $1,000 an ounce, there can be a significant difference between 14kt and 18kt in terms of the cost of your wedding ring.

 Different Karats, Different Gold Weight

 Gold is a heavy metal.
-Since 18kt has a greater percentage of gold than does 14kt, of two rings with the exact same dimensions, the 18kt ring will be heavier.
+Since 18kt has a greater percentage of gold than does 14kt, if two rings have the exact samewith the exact same dimensions, the 18kt ring will be heavier.

 Different Karats, Different Yellow Gold Color

 The color of 18kt yellow gold typically looks richer and deeper than its 14kt counterpart.
-14kt can look a little whiter of a yellow than 18kt.
+14kt tends to look more of a pale yellow than 18kt.
 Personally, I prefer the rich color of 18kt.
 This subtle color difference only matters in ring designs that show a lot of the gold.